asanderson15/asanderson15.github.io/_posts/2013-08-19-bootstrapping-part-3.md

 <br>

 As you can see, this generated a number of files and directories.
-The only one we really need is `posts_controller.rb`, so we will delete `app/views/posts`, `posts_helper.rb`, `posts.js.coffee`, and `posts.css.scss`.
-Let's take a look at our newly created PostsController.
+However, since we are not implementing any views as part of this API (we'll be responding with JSON instead), the only one we really need is `posts_controller.rb`.
+To avoid confusion later, let's delete `app/views/posts`, `posts_helper.rb`, `posts.js.coffee`, and `posts.css.scss`.
+Now let's take a look at our newly created PostsController.

 **app/controllers/posts_controller.rb**